alexandru-dinu/alexandru-dinu.github.io/content/posts/blog_setup.md

 │ ./public ────┼──┘ │  ...             │
 └──────────────┘    └──────────────────┘
 ```
+Essentially, the `public/` directory is a new git repo with the same remote as the main repo, but pointing to the `gh-pages` branch.

 In the GitHub repo settings, under "Page", you have to set the branch from which the site is being built, in my case: `gh-pages`.

 For site generation, I am using [hugo](https://gohugo.io/) with the [hugo-coder](https://github.com/luizdepra/hugo-coder) theme.